1. Kempten University of Applied Sciences

 What is the timetable like?
 When are lectures held?

-This varies from one semester to the next.
+The situation varies from one semester to the next.
 The schedule for modules and classes is set one to two months in advance of each semester, and you can inspect it once you are accepted and have enrolled on the degree programme.
 As this is a full-time degree programme, you must reckon with classes being scheduled for each day of the week, even if there is sometimes one day without.
-In rare cases, there might be a block of classes on a weekend (freeing up more time during the week as a result).

 Is attending classes obligatory?